raoulmillais/doccit/README.md

 ---------

-For our open source projects, I think it would improve our image and respectability if we at least have of splash page: ideally a prettified and branded readme.
+For our open source projects, I think it would improve our image and respectability if we at least have a splash page: ideally a prettified and branded readme.
 Documentation is boring and tedious and it is easy to get out of sync between releases or forgotten about entirely.
 This is particularly problematic if there are usage examples and master has diverged from the last tagged release.